 We expect to see a greater level of scrutiny of R&D tax relief claims going forward.

-At Jeffrey’s Henry, our R&D tax team generate robust R&D claims.
+Our R&D tax team generate robust R&D claims.
 We have regular dialogues with HMRC which has allowed us to build a strong understand of the information HMRC require in order to accept a claim.

 From our knowledge, it is clear that many businesses are failing to provide accurate details of the technological advancement in the field and how they managed to overcome technological uncertainty within their R&D activities.
 Creating a compelling technical narrative can help overcome these challenges.